Buying Diamonds Online? Match Your Shopper Personality Type to an Online Store

 Looking for a large center stone?
 Care about getting a good stone first and design second?
 Rare Carat, a price comparison database, is the site for you.
 It doesn't sell diamonds.
 Instead, it shows diamonds currently sold by stores such as Zoara, Four Mine, Taylor & Hart, and Blue Nile.

 Consumers start by entering their 4 Cs and budget requirements.
 Then, Rare Carat churns out all the results that match those specifications.
-Each result includes the retailer, the diamond’s color, cut, clarity, and carat grades, fluorescence, certification, and, most importantly, the price.
+Each result includes the retailer, the diamond's color, cut, clarity, and carat grades, fluorescence, the grading laboratory, and, most importantly, the price.

 To make things easy, Rare Carat tells you whether each diamond listed is a good deal or not.
 Scrolling through the results, consumers can click on diamonds that interest them and go directly to each diamond retailer's site.
 The site itself will most likely offer detailed pictures of each stone and ring setting designs, as well as information on warranties or return policies.
 If consumers are still unsure about what they want, Rare Carat has a gemologist available to answer questions about the characteristics of each stone.